aidans/ramp/notes/README.md

 We also looked at the [Glyphmap idom](https://observablehq.com/d/faee29b462a0353b) for the RAMP paper and discussed.
 RR has already provided comments.
 CH will provide some by email this week.

+CH - Really impressed with the new layout, interactivity and loading times of the visualisation!
+It's a lot easier to tell what we are looking at, although perhaps still need to describe these modes more clearly.

 ### Actions

- - CH to generate two some deterministic runs
+ - [] CH to generate two some deterministic runs
- - CH to generate some more runs and do some honest and useful analysis on them to determine something useful.
+ - [] CH to generate some more runs and do some honest and useful analysis on them to determine something useful.
- - CH to provide comments (by email) on the [Glyphmap idom](https://observablehq.com/d/faee29b462a0353b)
+ - [X] CH to provide comments (by email) on the [Glyphmap idom](https://observablehq.com/d/faee29b462a0353b)
+ - [] CH to look at titles of different modes.